This is a vibrant looking thing. Beetroots, Radish and Strawberry coming together for a colour-fest!

 Radishes are funny little things, my Grandad loved to grow them in his allotment, but never seemed to know how to eat them.
 I think this was a general trend.
 This salad does them justice and I’m sure Bobby would have been proud, if a little confused by the pink dressing.
 I love a radish for its crunch and it just so happens that the colour goes very well with beetroot.

 This is quite a sweet salad and very pretty, but we had to give it a dose of sprouts.
 They are so tasty and chock-ful of good things.
+Ideally served with some cashew cream cheese.

 Make your dressing, add all bits to a food processor and blitz for a minute.
 Taste and add sweetener if your strawberries are a little tart.
 Set aside, will keep nicely overnight, so you can make in advance if your that organised.

 Take your beetroots of the stems and scrub them well.
 Cut off an unsightlies.
 Take the stems and cut into cubes, then cut up a few leaves, finely shred, to be used as a base.
 Mix with the spinach and place in a nice big salad bowl.
-Drape a few of the whole beetroot leaves over the edge of the bowl, covering the whole circumference to make a nice looking bowl.
+Place a few of the whole beetroot leaves over the edge of the bowl, covering the whole circumference to make a nice looking bowl.

 Add the slicing blade to your FP and slice your radishes, then take your shredding tool-thing and shred all of your beetroots.
 Put them in a bowl and mix in a few tbs of the dressing, until well coated.
 Then take that mixture and place it in the salad bowl.
 Finish with a good sprinkling of sprouts (not essential).